backdrop-contrib/notify/README.md

 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+Notify includes one submodule Notify Views Integration.

+## Use

+Once installed the configuration and other administrative settings are available at admin/config/people/notify, i.e. under 'User accounts' in the Configuration menu.

-Notify includes one submodule Notify Views Integration which tells the Views module about the Notify database so you can create listings of users by Notify subscriptions status for export or administration.
+The submodule Notify Views Integration tells the Views module about the Notify database so that listings of current per user settings can be created.

+When adding such a view choose 'Show User accounts'.
+Then when adding fields to the view six types of notify field are available:
++ How much to notify about : Title only; Title + Teaser; etc.
++ Master switch status : 1 = enabled
++ New comments : 1 = enabled
++ New content : 1 = enabled
++ Number of failed attempts for the user.
++ UID : The ID of the user

 ## Tests

 The module includes some tests - see file notify.test.
+These have not yet been ported to Backdrop.

 ## License